 What are the Grant Benefits

 Grant benefits help reduce the amount of property tax you have to pay for your original residence.
-You can take advantage of the grant directly if you will apply for your taxes to First Nation.
+You can take advantage of this grant program directly if you will apply for your taxes to First Nation.

-And if you are from a rural area and apply for taxes in any municipality or province, you can easily take advantage of the grant.
+And if you are from a rural area and apply for taxes in any municipality or province, you can easily take benefit of the grant.